At least one representative from each school shall be a member of the Committee.

 - Umpires will help the children on the court and explain the rules during the game.

-- Note: for this level it is not about winning, so parents, please hold-off on the vocal, constant instructions as the girls need to focus on umpires.
+- Note: for this level it is not about winning, so parents, please hold-off on the vocal, constant instructions and allow the players to focus on umpires instructions.

 - It is our desire to play as many games as possible, however, if courts are deemed unsafe due to excessive water, we will place cancellations up on the home page of the escpsna.com website.